tinymovr/Tinymovr/docs/quickstart.rst

 If you are using a Tinymovr board in your own setup, please go through the :ref:`hardware-setup-guide`.

+If using Tinymovr on Windows with a CANtact-compatible CAN Bus adapter, such as CANine, you will need to install an .inf file to enable proper device naming.
+You can `download the inf file here <https://canable.io/utilities/windows-driver.zip>`_.
+Extract the archive, right click and select Install.

+If using CAN bus, ensure at least one termination resistor is enabled, either on the CANine adapter, or on one Tinymovr.
+To enable the termination resistor on CANine, you can take a look at the `CANine connectors diagram <https://canine.readthedocs.io/en/latest/canine.html#hardware-configuration>`_.

 Before proceeding to the next steps, ensure your Tinymovr is powered up.

 Installing and Launching Studio
 ###############################

-Tinymovr can be installed simply using pip.
+Tinymovr can be installed using pip.
 Python 3.6 or greater is required.

 .. code-block:: console